lquidfire/postallow/README.md

 [ ![Codeship Status for stevejenkins/postallow](https://app.codeship.com/projects/8cd4ff10-77b6-0133-22fe-02534086190b/status?branch=master)](https://app.codeship.com/projects/118483) [![Issue Count](https://codeclimate.com/github/stevejenkins/postallow/badges/issue_count.svg)](https://codeclimate.com/github/stevejenkins/postallow)

 # Postallow - Automatic Postcreen Whitelist & Blacklist Generator
-A script for generating a Postscreen allowlist (and optionally a blacklist) based on large and presumably trustworthy senders' SPF records.
+A script for generating a Postscreen allowlist (and optionally a blocklist) based on large and presumably trustworthy senders' SPF records.

 # Why Postallow?
-Postallow uses the published SPF records from domains of known webmailers, social networks, ecommerce providers, and compliant bulk senders to generate a list of outbound mailer IP addresses and CIDR ranges to create a allowlist (and optionally a blacklist) for Postfix's Postscreen.
+Postallow uses the published SPF records from domains of known webmailers, social networks, ecommerce providers, and compliant bulk senders to generate a list of outbound mailer IP addresses and CIDR ranges to create a allowlist (and optionally a blocklist) for Postfix's Postscreen.

 This allows Postscreen to save time and resources by immediately handing off allowlisted connections from these hosts (which we can somewhat safely presume are properly configured) to Postfix's smtpd process for further action.
 Blacklisted hosts are rejected before they reach Postfix's smtpd process.

-Note this does *not* allowlist (or blacklist) email messages from any of these hosts.
+Note this does *not* allowlist (or blocklist) email messages from any of these hosts.
 A allowlist for Postscreen (which is merely the first line of Postfix's defense) merely allows listed hosts to connect to Postfix without further tests to prove they are properly configured and/or legitimate senders.
-A Postscreen blacklist does nothing but reject the connection based on the blacklisted host's IP.
+A Postscreen blocklist does nothing but reject the connection based on the blocklisted host's IP.

 If all of the allowlist mailers are selected when Postallow runs, the resulting allowlist includes over 500 outbound mail servers, all of which  have a very high probability of being properly configured.

 # Warning about Blacklisting
-By default, Postallow has blacklisting turned off.
+By default, Postallow has blocklisting turned off.
 Most users will not need to ever turn it on, but it's there if you *really* believe you need it.
-If you choose to enable it, make sure you understand the implications of blacklisting IP addresses based on their hostnames and associated mailers, and re-run Postallow often via cron to make sure you're not inadvertently blocking legitimate senders.
+If you choose to enable it, make sure you understand the implications of blocklisting IP addresses based on their hostnames and associated mailers, and re-run Postallow often via cron to make sure you're not inadvertently blocking legitimate senders.

 # Requirements
 Postallow runs as a shell script (```/bin/sh```) and relies on two scripts from the <a target="_blank"